5 ways to help your child with anxiety

 Recognizing anxiety and helping your child cope

-Childhood is often idealized as a carefree time without worries.
-However, it's important to realize that children experience anxiety, just like adults.
-The good news is, you can help your child better handle anxiety.
-In the video above, Nicholas J. Westers, Psy.D., clinical psychologist at Children’s Health℠ and Assistant Professor at UT Southwestern, shares five ways you can help your child with anxiety:
+Childhood is often thought of as a carefree time without worries.
+However, it's important to know that children can experience anxiety, just like adults.
+The good news is you can help your child better handle anxiety.

-- Recognize when your child is feeling anxious.
-It's easy to recognize anxiety when your child is clearly panicking.
+- Learn to recognize when your child is feeling anxious.
+It's easy to see that your child is feeling anxious when they are clearly panicking.
 But sometimes, anxiety is not as obvious.
-When a child shows signs of irritability, anger and oppositional behaviors, it may also signal anxiety.
+If your child shows signs of irritability, anger and oppositional behaviors (not wanting to do anything you ask), it may be a sign of anxiety.

-- Remind them anxiety is natural.
-Validating to your child that it's normal to experience anxiety is the first step in helping them cope.
+- Remind your child that anxiety is normal.
+Letting your child know that it's normal to have some anxiety is the first step in helping them cope.
 You can say, "I sense that you're feeling anxious, and that's okay."

 - Remain calm.
-Your actions influence your child, so it's important to remain calm.
+Your child will react to your actions, so it's important to remain calm.
 Our children feed off our own anxieties, so if we portray that, it can make them more anxious.
 We want to make sure they can look to us as a safe place – someone who is consistent and calm.

-- Teach relaxation techniques.
-Have your child try deep breathing when they feel anxious — teach them to take a deep breath, count to eight and release.
+- Teach relaxation skills.
+Teach your child how to breathe deeply when they feel anxious.
+With them, take a deep breath, hold it while you count to eight and then let it go slowly.
 You can also teach them to picture a peaceful place where they felt calm, such as a favorite family vacation spot or a cozy corner of their room.

-- Speak to a professional if anxiety persists.
-If your child continues to experience significant anxiety, or if anxiety interferes with their day-to-day functioning, talk with your pediatrician or a mental health professional about additional options to help your child.
+- Speak to a professional if anxiety continues.
+If your child continues to have a lot of anxiety, or if anxiety interferes with their day-to-day routines and activities, talk with their health care provider about other ways to help your child.